+Resident

+Open Season

-Resident Open Season (Subsistence and General Hunts)
+(Subsistence and Nonresident

-Nonresident Open Season
+General Hunts) Open Season

+Unit 17(A)

-Units and Bag Limits ...
-Unit 17(A) Up to 2 moose per regulatory year, only as follows:
+Up to 2 moose per regulatory year,

-RESIDENT HUNTERS:

-permits may be issued
+only as follows:

-1 moose by registration permit only or; Aug.
+1 moose by registration permit Aug.
 25 - Sept.
-25 (Subsistence hunt only)
+25 only or; (Subsistence hunt only)

-1 antlered bull by registration permit only or; Jan.
-1 - Last day of Feb.
-(Subsistence hunt only)
+1 antlered bull by registration Jan.
+1 - Last day of Feb. permit only or; (Subsistence hunt only)

-1 antlerless moose by registration permit only Jan.
-1 - Last day of Feb.
-(Subsistence hunt only)
+1 antlerless moose by registration Jan.
+1 - Last day of Feb. permit only (Subsistence hunt only)

-NONRESIDENT HUNTERS:

-1 bull with 50-inch antlers or antlers

-with 4 or more brow tines on one

-side, by drawing permit only; up to 50
+1 bull with 50-inch antlers or antlers with 4 or more brow tines on one side, by drawing permit only; up to 50 permits may be issued subsistence (ANS) of 100-150 moose.

 Unit 17A has a negative Intensive Management (IM) finding.
-There is a positive customary and traditional use (C&T) finding for moose in Unit 17, with an amount reasonably necessary for subsistence (ANS) of 100-150 moose.
+There is a positive customary and traditional use (C&T) finding for moose in Unit 17, with an amount reasonably necessary for